Kelly Gale Strikes Sultry Pose In Barely-There Bikini Top & Lowered Overalls

 Gale accessorized her look with a silver belly chain that wraps around her waist, adding sparkle and sassiness to her festival attire.

 Gale is wearing her raven hair in a middle part and down, as its silky tresses fall lightly over her shoulders and onto her chest.
-The model is looking intensely at the camera, piercing the onlooker with a fierce gaze and parted lips, in a seductive way.
+The model is looking intensely at the camera, piercing the onlooker with a fierce gaze and parted lips in a seductive way.
 She is wearing perfectly applied eyeliner on her upper lid, which is accentuated by light silver eyeshadow.
 A little bronzer on her cheeks help intensify her honey-colored complexion and frame her face.

-The post, which she shared with her 1.1 million Instagram followers, garnered about 35,000 likes and more than 260 comments within about half a day of having been posted — at the time of this writing.
+At the time of this writing, the post, which she shared with her 1.1 million Instagram followers, garnered about 35,000 likes and more than 260 comments within about half a day of having been posted.
 Users of the social media platform who are fans of the Swedish beauty took to the comments section to praise her perfect body and overall attitude in this shot.

 “I don’t think there is 1 square inch of you that isn’t awe inspiring,” one user offered, a comment paired with a few fire emoji.